anishanorman/holiday-planner/README.md

 - A **Postgres database**, hosted on AWS.
 - Dashboard to view holidays.
 - Ability to create a new holiday.
-- Ability to view and edit flights for a particular holiday.
+- Ability to view, edit and delete flights for a particular holiday.

 ## Getting Started